By 37Design |

 As your library grows into the thousands of items, the grid view can become sluggish.
 Solutions:

-- Use date filters — narrowing the displayed range reduces the number of items loaded
+• Use date filters to narrow the displayed range, which reduces the number of items loaded.

-- Consider a media management plugin — FileBird and Real Media Library both optimize Media Library queries for large collections
+• FileBird and Real Media Library both optimize Media Library queries for large collections.

 Regenerating Thumbnails